Inheritance Law

 Certificate of Inheritance in Turkey: Foreign Heirs Guide

-Published 28 April 2026·5 min read
+Published 28 April 2026·6 min read

 Att.
-Mustafa Akçakuş · Antalya Bar Association
+Mona Hukuk Editorial Team - Antalya · Antalya Bar Association

-Legal Nature of Certificate of Inheritance
+Legal Nature of a Certificate of Inheritance

 The certificate of inheritance:

-- Determines heirs' identities and share ratios,
+- Establishes the heirs' identities and proportionate shares,

-Certificate of Inheritance Through Notary
+Certificate of Inheritance Through a Notary

 - Lower cost,

-Certificate of Inheritance Through Court
+Certificate of Inheritance Through the Court

 - Disagreement among heirs,

-- Heir identification is contested,
+- Heir identity is contested,

-- Recognition of foreign will is needed,
+- Recognition of a foreign will is required,

-- Complex family connections involved,
+- Complex family relationships are involved,

-Court process takes longer, but is mandatory in contested or complex files.
+The court process takes longer, but is mandatory in contested or complex files.

 Document Requirements for Foreign Heirs

-1. Death Certificate of Deceased
+1. Death Certificate of the Deceased

 - In countries not party to the Apostille Convention, consular attestation applies.

-2. Civil Registry Records of Deceased
+2. Civil Registry Records of the Deceased

 3. Heirs' Identity Documents